irinagain/irinagain.github.io/teaching.md

 Dr. Gaynanova’s teaching methods emphasize reproducible research practices, statistical computing and communication skills; her goal being to prepare students for STEM-oriented careers.
 Her teaching has been recognized with a Cornelia Ye Outstanding Teaching Assistant Award at Cornell University and she served as a faculty mentor in the Academy for Future Faculty at Texas A&M University.

+### Classes taught at University of Michigan

+**BIOS 699: Analysis of Biostatistical Investigations.** *(Winter 2024)* Identifying and solving design and data analysis problems using a wide range of biostatistical methods.
+Written and oral reports on intermediate and final results of case studies required.

 ### Classes taught at Texas A&M University

 **STAT 211: Principles of Statistics I.** *(Fall 2015, 2016; Spring 2016, 2017)*